Yoshi's Cookie: Remake and emulation

 Yoshi's Cookie was remade and included in the Nintendo Puzzle Collection for the GameCube, released in Japan on February 7, 2003.
+The remake adds a story mode and four-player competitive multiplayer mode.
 The collection also contained the NES emulated version on the disc that could be transferred to the Game Boy Advance via the GameCube – Game Boy Advance link cable.
 Besides lacking the VS Mode, the GBA version is virtually identical to the original.

 The NES emulated version was also re-released for the Wii's Virtual Console service on April 4, 2008, in Europe and Australia, April 7, 2008, in North America, June 10, 2008, in Japan, and November 11, 2008, in South Korea.
 It was discontinued from the service on October 11, 2013, in Japan and Europe, and October 18, 2013, in North America.

 Reception

-Yoshi's Cookie received mixed to positive reviews.
-GamesRadar ranked it the 48th best game available on the Game Boy and Game Boy Color.
+From contemporary reviews, the four reviewers in Weekly Famicom Tsūshin commented positively on the Famicom version of the game with one reviewer saying it was similarly addictive as single player gamer like Dr. Mario while another said it was not as strong as addictive as Tetris.
+The reviewers found it most fun as a two-player game with the ability cause disruptions to the other player.
+Reviewing the version for the Game Boy, the reviewers said the cookies were harder to decipher on the Game Boy screen, but it was superior to the Famicom version as a multiplayer game as it allowed up to four players and the fact that players couldn't see each other's screens made it more intense.

 The Washington Post in 1993 called the game "simple, but addictive, just like all puzzlers from the Big N. Give Yoshi's Cookie a taste test - but don't do it before bedtime.
 You might have nightmares about that NES coming back to life."

 Nintendo Power rated Yoshi's Cookie the fifth best NES game of 1993.
 IGN ranked the game 50th on their Top 100 SNES Games."

-Legacy

-In Game & Watch Gallery 3 for the Game Boy Color in 1999, the modern version of Egg was referenced and redesigned to a Yoshi's Cookie look.

-Tetris DS features a Yoshi's Cookie backdrop for its Puzzle mode, and Mario Kart: Double Dash features a battle stage, Cookie Land, with a Yoshi's Cookie theme.
+GamesRadar ranked it the 48th best game available on the Game Boy and Game Boy Color.